Palanga

 The beaches and restaurants of Palanga, the easy life of the city and the relaxed, but still luxurious atmosphere was famous in Lithuania and attracted various foreign poets and artists into the city who mainly lived in the suburbs.

 This all came to an end during the Second Great War.
 Many owners of the palaces left the country when it was occupied by Russia and the impressive buildings were used as barracks for soldiers.
 Many of the architectural elements were lost.
-Prior to the Second Russian occupation of the city in 1947 Palanga was bombed and then devastated by fire.
+Prior to the second Russian occupation of the city in 1947, Palanga was bombed and then devastated by fire.
 After the occupation it was transfered to the newly created country of Skuodia where it remains until today.
-Most of the Lithuanian, Latvian, Vened and other non-Skuodian inhabittants were expelled from the city under the regulations of the Act of Return in 1947-1949.
+Most of the Lithuanian, Latvian, Vened and other non-Skuodian inhabitants were expelled from the city under the regulations of the Act of Return in 1947-1949.

 This page was created by Abdul-aziz.